-"People who have professional expertise in the area but do not have current provisional or full registration from the Victorian Institute of Teaching may apply.
+'People who have professional expertise in the area but do not have current provisional or full registration from the Victorian Institute of Teaching may apply.
 Preference will be given to applicants with teacher training.
-Applicants who are not eligible for provisional or full registration will be required to obtain permission to teach from the Victorian Institute of Teaching prior to commencing employment."
+Applicants who are not eligible for provisional or full registration will be required to obtain permission to teach from the VIT prior to commencing employment'.

-Where the vacancy was advertised as an ongoing position and an external applicant who only has permission to teach is selected that person can only be offered fixed term employment as a paraprofessional for a period not exceeding three years.
+Where the vacancy was advertised as an ongoing position and an external applicant who only has permission to teach is selected that person can only be offered fixed term employment as a paraprofessional for a period not exceeding 3 years.

-A paraprofessional employed in response to a classroom teacher vacancy will be offered employment at either salary range 1 or 2.
-A paraprofessional employed in response to a leading teacher vacancy will be offered employment at either range 3 or 4.
+A paraprofessional employed in response to a 'classroom teacher' vacancy will be offered employment at either salary range 1 or 2.
+A paraprofessional employed in response to a 'leading teacher' vacancy will be offered employment at either range 3 or 4.
 The range is determined by the principal having regard to the role and responsibilities the paraprofessional will undertake.